 Family History Research at The Salmon Bothy

 It is estimated that globally there are between 25 and 100 million people who make up the Scottish Diaspora.
 The developing interest in discovering your roots is being met by a growing range of resources and facilities and we are proud to have created a further such resource at the Salmon Bothy.
+Visiting researchers are most welcome to consult our library of materials and information.
+Please note that research will be self directed, our volunteers are not trained in geneolgy.

 We have compiled specialist guides to resources of particular help when researching seafarers and rural ancestors.